Sachinacharya-Project/Translator/README.md

 # Translator

-Translate your lannguage to any other languages.
+Translate your language to any other language.